 Hire a Top Visa Lawyer & Begin Your New Life in the United States

-Whether you are interested in an immigrant or non-immigrant visa, visa lawyer Michael G. Murray, P.A. can help you to understand the options available to you.
+Whether you are interested in an immigrant or nonimmigrant visa, visa lawyer Michael G. Murray can help you understand the options available to you.

-Many people are interested in coming to live in the United States, whether temporarily or permanently.
+Many people are interested in living in the United States, whether temporarily or permanently.
 A consultation with an experienced immigration attorney can help you to understand the options available to you individually as well as to your family or employees.

-Depending on the type of visa you eventually obtain, you will likely also be eligible to obtain work authorization in the United States.
+Depending on the type of visa you eventually obtain, you will likely be eligible to obtain an employment authorization document in the United States.

-One of the most common paths to obtaining non-immigrant status in the United States is through employment visas, sometimes called “work visas.”
-While there are many kinds of employment-based visas, the H-1B may be the best known.
+One of the most common paths to obtaining nonimmigrant status in the United States is employment visas, sometimes called “work visas.”
+While there are many employment-based visas, the H-1B may be the best known.

 An individual who enters the United States on this type of employment-based visa is generally known as a “nonimmigrant worker.”
 Generally, although not always, an individual must have a bachelor’s degree in a field related to their profession to qualify for an H-1B visa.